lukewarkentin/skrunchy2025/data-raw/README.md

 Female brood removals from Kitsumkalum River.
 Years 1984-2019 are from "V20-4-KLM_&_Skeena_CalcSR_2024-01-15.xlsx" tab "Brood Removals" columns A:E.

 2020-2024 are compiled by Luke Warkentin from Kitsumkalum tagging/brood data and scale aging data.
 Code in kitsumkalum repo "scripts" folder.

+### `chinook-cwt-ERA-outfiles_2025-03-06_KLM-KLY.xlsx`

+Output files from the Chinook Exploitation Rate Analysis (ERA) done by Chinook Technical Committee.
+Requested from Pacific Salmon Commission through official data request form.
+Outputs for Coded Wire Tag (CWT) recoveries for KLM (Kitsumkalum fry releases) and KLY (Kitsumkalum yearling releases).
+Note that run reconstruction uses rates for fry releases (code KLM) and estimates of hatchery escapement for both KLM and KLY summed.

+### `fishery-lookup-CWT-ERA.csv`

+Lookup table with the fishery codes from the ERA file (`chinook-cwt-ERA-outfiles_2025-03-06_KLM-KLY.xlsx`).
+Provides details on different fisheries.